benjiebob/Sweepstakes/README.md

 - The player with the *winning* World Cup team, and
 - The player with the *best performing* team ranked in the bottom 8 according to FIFA World Cup Ranking.
 The teams eligible for this prize are: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia and Ghana*.

-A grand prize pot has been determined.
-However, the precise nature of the prize will be personalized to the winning players.
+The precise nature of the prizes will be revealed towards the end of the tournament.
+However, the esteemed organizing committee (of which there are at least two doctors) anticipate that the prizes will have a strong degree of personalization.

 ## The Draw